-In this work, we mainly used the detection results in 1LHAASO, but included those results reported in the High Energy Spectroscopy System (HESS) Galactic plane survey (HGPS; \citealt{hgps}) and in the third HAWC catalog (3HWC; \citealt{3hwc}).
+In this work, we mainly used the detection results in 1LHAASO, but also included results reported in the High Energy Spectroscopy System (HESS) Galactic plane survey (HGPS; \citealt{hgps}) and in the third HAWC catalog (3HWC; \citealt{3hwc}).
 In some cases, reported results from the observations conducted with the Very Energetic Radiation Imaging Telescope Array System (VERITAS) and the Milagro Gamma-ray Observatory (MGRO; \citealt{aaab+09}) were also used.
-To be as complete as possible, we essentially went through all the Galactic VHE sources that are in likely association with a pulsar and show some aspects of a TeV halo.
-We found another seven sources and list them in the lower part of Table~\ref{tab:psr}.
-Some of these sources are in a complex region, such as in suggested association with an SNR/PWN in the field, and some contain a pulsar that does not have \gr\ emission or clear off-pulse phases in the case of being \gr-bright.
-We included these sources in our discussion (Section~\ref{sec:dis}), while brief introduction for each of them is provided in Appendix~\ref{sec:src}.
+To be as complete as possible, we essentially went through all the Galactic VHE sources that are likely associated with a pulsar and show some aspects of a TeV halo.
+As a result, we found another seven sources and list them in the lower part of Table~\ref{tab:psr}.
+Some of these sources are in a complex region, such as being potentially associated with an SNR/PWN in the field, and some contain a pulsar that does not have \gr\ emission or clear off-pulse phases in the case of being \gr\ bright.
+We included these sources in our discussion (Section~\ref{sec:dis}), and a brief introduction for each of them is provided in Appendix~\ref{sec:src}.

-In the following Section~\ref{sec:da}, we describe the \fermi-LAT data we used and the data analyses, which include how we obtained the off-pulse data of the six pulsar targets through pulsar timing.
-In Section~\ref{sec:res}, combining with our analysis results, we provide the properties of each pulsar target and its associated VHE source that have the two related and identify the latter as a candidate TeV halo.
-In Section~\ref{sec:dis}, we discuss these sources' general properties by considering the VHE sources as TeV halos powered by the corresponding pulsars.
+In the following Section~\ref{sec:da}, we describe the \fermi-LAT data we used and our data analyses, which include how we obtained the off-pulse data of the six pulsar targets through pulsar timing.
+In Section~\ref{sec:res}, in conjunction with our analysis results, we provide the properties of each pulsar target and its associated VHE source, which helps identify the latter as a candidate TeV halo.
+In Section~\ref{sec:dis}, we discuss these sources' general properties by considering the VHE sources as being TeV halos powered by the corresponding pulsars.